1978 Grand Prix motorcycle racing season: Season summary

 There was an air of excitement at the start of the 1978 Grand Prix season.
 The popularity of defending champion Barry Sheene had boosted the appeal of motorcycle racing into the realm of the mass marketing media.
 The arrival of Kenny Roberts from America added to the anticipation.
 A young Spaniard, Ricardo Tormo took five of seven rounds to claim the 50 cc title for Bultaco.
 Italy's Eugenio Lazzarini won the 125 cc crown aboard an MBA.
 South Africa's Kork Ballington pulled off an impressive double, winning the 250 cc and 350 cc titles for Kawasaki, matching the double championships of Walter Villa in 1976 and Mike Hailwood in 1967.

-In the 500 cc class, Suzuki returned with its defending world champion, Barry Sheene, along with teammates Teuvo Lansivuori, Pat Hennen and Wil Hartog.
+In the 500 cc class, Suzuki returned with its defending world champion, Barry Sheene, along with teammate Pat Hennen, Wil Hartog and Teuvo Lansivuori.
 Yamaha's official factory team entered former 350 cc world champions Johnny Cecotto and Takazumi Katayama.
 Lacking a competitive bike with which to compete against Harley Davidson in the AMA Grand National Championship, Yamaha's American subsidiary decided to send its former AMA champion Roberts to compete in the 250 cc, 500 cc and Formula 750 F.I.M. road racing world championships.
-Roberts also secured the financial backing of the Goodyear tire company.
+Roberts also secured the financial backing of the Goodyear tire company, as well as exclusive use of their tires for the season.

-Sheene opened the season with a win in the Venezuelan Grand Prix but then fell ill to a virus that weakened him for the first part of the year.
+Sheene opened the season with a win in the Venezuelan Grand Prix.
 Roberts won the 250 cc Grand Prix in Venezuela but then suffered a mechanical failure in the 500 cc race.
-American Pat Hennen won the second round at the Spanish Grand Prix with Roberts finishing in second place and Sheene relegated to fifth place.
+American Pat Hennen won the second round at the Spanish Grand Prix with Roberts finishing in second place and Sheene some distance back in fifth place.
 Roberts then won his first-ever 500 cc Grand Prix with a win at the Austrian Grand Prix, quickly followed by two more victories in France and Italy to take the championship points lead.
-Hennen's promising career was cut short when he suffered head injuries while competing in the Isle of Man TT during a break in the Grand Prix season schedule.
+Hennen's promising career was cut short when he suffered head injuries while competing in the Isle of Man TT at the midpoint of the season.
+He trailed Roberts by only a couple of points in the point standings, with Sheene some distance behind.